JuliaLang/www.julialang.org/jsoc/gsoc/GeoStats.md

 ## Migrate from Plots.jl to Makie.jl recipes

 The project currently relies on Plots.jl recipes to visualize geospatial data sets as well as many other objects defined in the framework.
 However, very large data sets (e.g. 3D volumes) cannot be visualized easily.
-The Makie.jl project is a promissing alternative.
+The Makie.jl project is a promising alternative.

 The goal of this project is to migrate all plot recipes from Plots.jl to Makie.jl.